mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 Note: The phasing inputs and phasing results are computed in terms of PN parameters $v$, $v0$ and $e0$, while the mode amplitudes and PN evolution equations are computed in terms $v$, time eccentricity $et$ and phase angle $\xi$.

+Also, note that the eccentrcity evolution ($et$) in the supplemental material is given in the eccentricity expanded format whereas in the paper we followed the format of [Moore et al, 2016](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.93.124061) for the leading order eccentricity expression.
 ### Loading the supplemental file
 The .m text file can be loaded into a Mathematica notebook using the built-in `Get` command.